Proud Contributors to the Beerburrum to Nambour (B2N) Railway Upgrade Project

 Two baby Bush Rats (Rattus fuscipes) were captured during fauna surveys

-Baseline Weed Surveys
+Baseline Weed Surveys and Treatment

 During the survey, Biodiverse ecologists identified 88 species of weeds within the development area, including in problematic areas where weeds may be negatively impacting native fauna.